jez/blog/_posts/2022-08-24-syntactic-control-flow.md

 > requires.
 What gives?

-**TL;DR**: Sorbet's type inference algorithm requires being given a fixed data structure modeling control flow inside a method.
+**TL;DR**: Sorbet's type inference algorithm requires being given a fixed data structure that models control flow inside a method.
 Type inference doesn't get to change that structure, so the things Sorbet learns while from inference don't retroactively change Sorbet's view of control flow.
 (This is in line with the other popular type systems for dynamically typed languages.)
 As a result control flow must be a function of local syntax alone (variables), not global nor semantic information (methods).

 But that's packing a lot in at once, so let's take a step back.